dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/application-model.md

 		* Actions (ActionModel)
 			* Parameters (ParameterModel)

 Each level of the model has access to a common `Properties` collection, and lower levels can access and overwrite property values set by higher levels in the hierarchy.
+The properties are persisted to the `ActionDescriptor.Properties` when the actions are created.
+Then when a request is being handled, any properties a convention added or modified can be accessed through `ActionContext.ActionDescriptor.Properties`.
+Using properties is a great way to configure your filters, model binders, etc. on a per-action basis.

+> [!NOTE]
+> The `ActionDescriptor.Properties` collection is not thread safe (for writes) once app startup has finished.
+Conventions are the best way to safely add data to this collection.

+### IApplicationModelProvider

 ASP.NET Core MVC loads the application model using a provider pattern, defined by the [IApplicationModelProvider](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.mvc.applicationmodels.iapplicationmodelprovider) interface.
+This section covers some of the internal implementation details of how this provider functions.
+This is an advanced topic - most apps that leverage the application model should do so by working with conventions.

-Implementations of this interface "wrap" one another, with each implementation calling `OnProvidersExecuting` in ascending order based on its `Order` property.
+Implementations of the `IApplicationModelProvider` interface "wrap" one another, with each implementation calling `OnProvidersExecuting` in ascending order based on its `Order` property.
 The `OnProvidersExecuted` method is then called in reverse order.
 The framework defines several providers:

 First (`Order=-1000`):